 With the introduction of the NSW Disability Inclusion Act 2014, it became a mandatory requirement for local government authorities to have a DIAP.
-CN was the first council in NSW to adopt its mandatory DIAP, developing our Plan a year earlier than required.
+CN was the first council in NSW to adopt its mandatory DIAP, developing our plan a year earlier than required.
 Our first DIAP defined how we would undertake specific actions to reduce potential barriers faced by people with disabilities when living in, working in and visiting our LGA.

-CN's initial DIAP was aligned with the NSW Government's Disability Inclusion Plan 2016.
-Its aim was to remove barriers within systems and attitudes to give people with disabilities a better opportunity to live a meaningful life and enjoy the full benefits of membership in the community.
+CN's DIAP is aligned with the NSW Government's Disability Inclusion Plan 2022-2025.
+Its aim is to remove barriers within systems and attitudes to give people with disabilities a better opportunity to live a meaningful life and enjoy the full benefits of membership in the community.
 This is achieved not only by actions within our organisation, but also by actions and collaboration focussed on the broader community.

-The four key focus areas of our previous DIAP and this Draft DIAP are aligned with the NSWDIP:
+The four key focus areas of CN's DIAP are aligned with the NSW Disability Inclusion Plan 2022-2026.

-- Developing positive community attitudes and behaviours - Creating liveable communities - Supporting access to meaningful employment - Improving access to mainstream services through better systems and processes.
+Developing positive community attitudes and behaviours

+Creating liveable communities

+Supporting access to meaningful employment

+Improving access to mainstream services through better systems and processes.

 The initial DIAP (2016-2019) had 18 strategies with 57 actions.
-Over the life of the Plan, we learnt that it was broad and ambitious, and could be improved by being:
+Over the life of the plan, we learnt that it was broad and ambitious, and could be improved by being:

-- More specific on internal delivery responsibilities and drivers - More effectively implemented through broader staff training - Better measured, monitored and reported on.
+More specific on internal delivery responsibilities and drivers

+More effectively implemented through broader staff training

+Better measured, monitored and reported on.